yerTools/event_hub/README.md

   // You can forward the hub to other functions or components.
   {
     // Using syntactic sugar for handling the callback.
-    // With the second argument you can specify whether the callback should be called with the current state. use value <- stateful.subscribe(hub, True)
+    // With the second argument, you can specify whether the callback should be called with the current state. use value <- stateful.subscribe(hub, True)

     // This function gets called when the hub receives an event.
-    // In this case, it prints the current state, because the second argument was `True`. io.println("[1] | Received an event with value: " <> value) }
+    // In this case, it prints the current state because the second argument was `True`. io.println("[1] | Received an event with value: " <> value) }